 Stir oats and protein powder into the peanut butter to create a dough.

-Place dough in refrigerator for about 5 minutes to allow it to slightly harden and become moldable.
+Place dough in refrigerator for about 5 minutes to allow the batter to firm and become moldable.

-Press dough into silicon bunny shaped baking sheet (or mold dough into bunny shape).
+Press dough into silicon bunny shaped baking sheet (or mold dough into bunny shapes)

-Dip the bunnies into the Greek yogurt until completely covered and place onto wax paper.
+Dip the bunnies into the Greek yogurt until completely covered and place on a wax paper.

-Decorate the bunnies by added candy eyes, edible-grass ‘whiskers,’ and using a chocolate chip for the nose.
+Decorate the bunnies by adding candy eyes, edible-grass for whiskers, and chocolate chips for the nose.